supremeimposter/My-Vault/Digital-Logic/Sequential Circuits/Registers.md

 - A register is a group of flip flops sharing a common clock, each of which is used to store a bit of data.
+- All the flip flops in a register is synchronous to the clock.
 - A n-bit register consists of n flip flops.
 - Registers are commonly used to store and shift (move) binary data.
 - Clear input is used to clear or reset the data in the register.
 Clear input is usually active low.
 - Preset input is used to preset or set the data in the register.
 Preset input is usually active low.

 ## Load Input